Saddle Up: What Kind of Bike Is Best for Lower Back Pain?

 Generally, adults should aim to bike for at least 30 minutes a day.
 However, if you are training for a race, a professional cyclist may aim to bike for up to five hours a day.

-Children should aim for at least 60 minutes of physical activity a day, with some of that time spent on a bike.
+When it comes to children, they should aim for at least 60 minutes of physical activity a day, with some of that time spent on a bike.
+This is where Choosing kids’ bicycles becomes crucial.
 It is important to note that your biking time can be broken up into multiple sessions.
 For example, you can bike for 15 minutes in the morning and another 15 minutes in the afternoon.

 Conclusion